December 27, 2018: The Second City

 A few blocks away was the imposing landmark of the city: the Monument to the Heroes of the Restoration.
 It was closed for the evening but lots of people were hanging out outside to work out and enjoy the views from the highest point in town.

 All along he south and west sides of the Monument are the hottest restaurants and bars in the city.
 We picked a pan-Latin place with dishes from all over Latin America.
 I ordered a Cuban dish.

-We then headed over to a cowboy themed bar that was possibly a homageto city’s full name.
+We then headed over to a cowboy themed bar.
 Because it was a Thursday, it was nearly empty.
 We tried to find another busy bar and stumbled on a merengue place.
 We danced to the tunes of the band until late into the night before heading back to the hostel.

 The entire experience that night felt so normal to me.
 Perhaps that was the interesting and refreshing part of Santiago.
 I could see myself having a nearly identical night in Los Angeles in terms of both activities and atmosphere.

 My friends left early the next morning and I was on my own to sightsee before my flight that afternoon.
 I went back to the Monument and this time was able to go inside.
 I was a little disappointed because you couldn’t go all the way to the top- only 5 stories up.
 Still the view was good.

 I then caught and Uber to the Centro Leon.
 On the way, I had an awesome chat with my Uber driver in what I would consider my very first legit conversation in Spanish.
 We chatted about his female friend (not a girlfriend) and her lack of drive.